denzelrenner/LIFE4136-Group1-Rotation2/README.md

  ```bash
  load /path/to/your/reference/protein.pdb, reference_g10577
  ```
  2. For each fragment you have modelled in the `Protein Structure Modelling` section of this analysis, we want to load that bit of protein sequence into PyMOL and give the object a name within PyMOL so that it is easily identifiable.
-The load command takes the pdb file you want to load, then the name you want to assign to that object once its loaded into PyMOL.
+The [load command](https://pymolwiki.org/index.php/Load) first takes the pdb file you want to load, and the name you want to assign to that object once it is loaded into PyMOL.
 You will again be choosing the rank 001 model from the alphafold output because it gives us the best estimate at the actual protein structure modelled by alphafold.
 Because the exact fragments were not provided, only the code for fragment 1 is outlined below, but ideally you would repeat this step for each fragment that was modelled and change the name of the object to reflect the fragment that was loaded in.

 ```bash
 load /path/to/your/diploid/fragment1/directory/your_rank_001_diploid_fragment1.pdb, diploid_framgment1
 ```

  3. Now we will align each fragment to the reference SWISS-MODEL protein to try and map the domains and recreate a complete protein.
 The [align](https://pymolwiki.org/index.php/Align) command in PyMOL first takes the name of the object you want to align, followed by what object you want to align it to.
-Like with the command above this one, because the exact fragments were not provided only the code for fragment 1 is outlined below, but ideally you would repeat this step for each fragment that was modelled and change the name of the object to reflect the fragment that was loaded in.
+Like with the command above this one, because the exact fragments were not provided only the code for fragment 1 is outlined below, but ideally you would repeat this step for each fragment that was modelled and change the name of the object to reflect the fragment is being aligned.

 ```bash
 align diploid_fragment1, reference_g10577
 ```

  4. We want to create an object for the different domains within our newly assembled protein so they can be highlighted different colours in our images.
 The protein fragments that we have modelled contain the different protein domains within them so for each fragment we have to take into account the position of the domain within the full protein.
 For example if fragment 1 spans from residue 1-400 and the integrase domain would be from residue 200-330 of that fragment of the protein and the select command in PyMOL allows us to do that.
-The [select](https://pymolwiki.org/index.php/Select) command in PyMOL first takes the name for the new object it will be creating (the name of the actual domain), then it takes the object you are selecting a given set of residues from (the fragment with the domain) and the residues you are selecting (the positions of the domain within the fragment).
+The [select](https://pymolwiki.org/index.php/Select) command in PyMOL first takes the name for the new object it will be creating (the name of the actual domain), then it takes the object you are selecting the residues from (the fragment with the domain) and finally the residues you are selecting (the positions of the domain within the fragment).
 Following the code below would allow you to to select a given domain within a given fragment. x and y represent the start and stop position for the domain.

 ```bash
  select integrase, diploid_fragment1 and resi x-y`'
 ```
-5. Colour the different domains by navigating to the object list at the right hand side of the window.
+5. If the fragments were given we would have created objects for each domain within PyMOL.
+To colour the different domains you woild navigate to the object list at the right hand side of the PyMOL window.
 Look for the name of the domain of interest, select the `C` and then select the colour based on the colour scheme outlined blow.

    GAG_domain -> sky blue